Expertspost · Practical guides, researched and explained

 About

-Expertspost is a one-person publication about the things that quietly run your day — your home, your devices, and how you get work done.
-Most of what you read here was tried in Daniel's own apartment first.
+Expertspost is a small independent publication about the things that quietly run your day — your home, your devices, and how you get work done.
+Every guide is researched against manufacturer documentation and official guidance, with sources linked at the end of each piece.

-I started Expertspost in 2025 because I was tired of how most how-to articles are written — padded out for search engines, light on anything you could actually act on, and clearly written by someone who had never done the thing.
-I wanted a site where every guide came from doing the work, breaking something, and figuring out what held up.
+I started Expertspost in 2025 because I was tired of how most how-to articles are written — padded out for search engines, light on anything you could actually act on, and rarely backed by a single source you could check.
+I wanted a site where every guide is researched against the primary material — manufacturer manuals, official safety and efficiency guidance, the documentation nobody reads — and then written in plain language.

-I cover three things here: the home (cleaning, small-space storage, simple repairs, the boring maintenance nobody photographs), the tech you already own (phones, laptops, Wi-Fi, backups — making it last and behave), and productivity (focus, planning, and the small routines that survive a busy week).
-I'm not selling a system.
-I'm writing down what worked.
+Expertspost covers three things: the home (cleaning, small-space storage, simple repairs, the boring maintenance nobody photographs), the tech you already own (phones, laptops, Wi-Fi, backups — making it last and behave), and productivity (focus, planning, and the small routines that survive a busy week).
+We're not selling a system.
+We're writing down what holds up, and linking to the evidence.

 Six editorial principles